peggyjs/peggy/README.md

 `offset` is a 0-based character index within the source text.
 `line` and `column` are 1-based indices.

-New line is started each time as parser found an `\n`, `\r`, or `\n\r` sequence in the input.
+The line number is incremented each time the parser finds an end of line sequence in the input.

-Currently, Peggy only works with the [Basic Multilingual Plane (BMP)][BMP] of the Unicode.
-That means that all offsets are measured in the UTF-16 code units, so, if you try to parse characters outside this Plane (for example, emoji, or any surrogate pairs), you will get an offset inside the character.
+Currently, Peggy only works with the [Basic Multilingual Plane (BMP)][BMP] of Unicode.
+This means that all offsets are measured in UTF-16 code units.
+If you try to parse characters outside this Plane (for example, emoji, or any surrogate pairs), you may get an offset inside a code point.

-Changing this behavior would be a breaking change and will not to be done until 2.0.
+Changing this behavior may be a breaking change and will not to be done before Peggy 2.0.
 You can join to the discussion for this topic on the [GitHub Discussions page][unicode].

 [BMP]: https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane
 [unicode]: https://github.com/peggyjs/peggy/discussions/15